viviRbi/vyNote/readme.md

 Not thread safe (inconsitent result in multithreading, an use ```Collections.synchronizedList(new ArrayList(arrayList1));```  to archive threadsafe) | Thread safe (in Multithreading, when work on the same data, a thread will prevent another thread perform on that data -> thread safe) by default 10 memory location.
 Once filled, new capacity =(current capacity*3)/2+1 | by default 10 memory locations once it is filled it will give 10 more contiguous (meaning data stored with no discontinuities and no padding between them.
 If memory is so little that only smaller pieces are free, this memory allocation cannot be sastisfy.
-Faster execution) | not contiguous (allocates separate blocks of memory, fit into small free sapce, reduce waste of memory, slower in excecution)
+Faster execution) | not contiguous (allocates separate blocks of memory, fit into small free sapce, reduce waste of memory, slower in excecution) newer | older

 ## What is the difference between TreeSet and HashSet?
 TreeSet | HashedSet
 ------ | ------
 implements Set, SortedSet, NavigableSet | implements Set

 maintain data in sorted order.
 Compare them by implement Comparable interface inside the object class and use compareTo method.
 If it's just Integer or String, asc by default.
-It had decendingSet and decendingIterator method to reverse the sort | unorder
+It had decendingSet and decendingIterator method to reverse the sort | un-order

-no null allow (since it use a Comparator, If something compare to null, a NullPointException will be throw) | allow one null not thread safe | not thread safe slower | faster internally use TreeMap to stored alement. | internally use HashMap to store element.
+no null allow (since it use a Comparator, If something compare to null, a NullPointException will be throw) | allow one null (since hashedSet use hashedMap internally and null value added as a key with a dummy empty value, hashedMap check for null key and doesn't hashed the null key) not thread safe | not thread safe slower | faster internally use TreeMap to stored alement. | internally use HashMap to store element.
 It instatiate HashMap in the constructor, pass it to a variable name map.
 When we use hashSet.add("123"), internally, it call map.("123",with a dummy value call PRESENT) and then added to the HashMap instance.
 The dummy PRESENT is just a ```public static final Object PRESENT = new Object();```